-1. Board Resolution Required on File.
-PHAs are required to have on file a copy of a Board Resolution approving the PHA's CFP 5-Year Action Plan (including ones submitted in the EPIC system).
-If a PHA has not held a board meeting on the 5-Year Action Plan that includes FY 2019 at the time the Capital Fund grants are awarded, it may use the public hearing and board resolution from its most recent approved 5-Year Action Plan; however, the PHA is not permitted to use Capital Funds for new work items that were not included in the previous 5-Year Action Plan, until the 5-Year Action Plan that is to be in effect for FY 2019 Capital Fund grants is approved by the board.
+1. PHA Board Resolution Required on File.
+PHAs are required to have on file a copy of a PHA Board Resolution approving the PHA's CFP 5-Year Action Plan (including ones submitted in the EPIC system).
+If a PHA has not held a board meeting on the CFP 5-Year Action Plan that includes FY 2020 at the time the CFP grants are awarded, it may use the public hearing and PHA Board Resolution from its most recent approved CFP 5-Year Action Plan; however, the PHA is not permitted to use Capital Funds for new work items that were not included in the previous CFP 5-Year Action Plan, until the CFP 5-Year Action Plan that is to be in effect for FY 2020Capital Fund grants is approved by the Board.

-Please note that even though PHAs are permitted to use a Board Resolution from a previous 5-Year Action Plan, all PHAs must submit a 5-Year Action Plan that covers FY 2019.
+Please note that even though PHAs are permitted to use a PHA Board Resolution from a previous CFP 5-Year Action Plan, all PHAs must submit a CFP 5-Year Action Plan that covers FY 2020.

 2. PHAs Rejecting a Capital Fund Grant.
-If a PHA elects to reject any CFP grant(s), the Executive Director or other Board authorized agent must send a written statement to the local HUD FO which identifies the grant number and dollar amount of the grant(s) to be rejected.
+If a PHA elects to reject any CFP grant(s), the Executive Director Chief Executive Officer, or another person with delegated authority must send a written statement to the local HUD FO which identifies the grant number and dollar amount of the grant(s) to be rejected.

-PHAs are required to have on file a resolution from the Board rejecting the CFP grant(s) for the fiscal year.
+PHAs are required to have on file a Board Resolution rejecting the CFP grant(s) for the fiscal year.

 - 3. Management Improvements Cost Limits and Eligible Items.
-According to 24 CFR 905.315(i), the FY 2019 limit for funds budgeted to BLI 1408 Management Improvements will be 10%.
-Please review the eligible Management Improvements in 24 CFR section 905.200(b)(7) to ensure that your PHA's planned activities are eligible for this BLI. - 4.
+As indicated in 24 CFR 905.315(i), the FY 2020 limit for Capital Funds budgeted to BLI 1408 Management Improvements will be 10%.
+Please review the eligible Management Improvements in 24 CFR 905.200(b)(7) to ensure that your PHA's planned activities are eligible for this BLI.
+In order to fund Management Improvements with Capital Funds, a PHA must be able to demonstrate, upon request by HUD, the linkage between the Management Improvement and the correction of an identified management deficiency, including sustaining the physical improvements. - 4.
 Updated Data Universal Number System (DUNS) Number.
 The DUNS registration in the System for Awards Management (SAM) is a requirement to receive Federal awards, and the registration must be active.
-If you have an expired DUNS number, your FY 2019 Capital Fund grant will be awarded and suspended until the registration is updated.
-Once the DUNS registration is updated, the Field Office will release the suspension, and the funds will be available for use.
-Please note that the obligation end date of the FY 2019 grant will remain the same, so PHAs with expired DUNS numbers will have less than 2 years to obligate the funds.
+If you have an expired DUNS number, your FY 2020 CFP grant will be awarded, but the funds will not be obligated in LOCCS until the registration is updated.
+Once the DUNS registration is updated, the PHA should notify OCI via email at PIHOCI@hud.gov.
+The email should include proof that the DUNS registration has been renewed.
+OCI will then obligate the grant funds, notify the PHA via email, and the funds will be available for use.
+Please note that the obligation end date of the FY 2020 grant will remain the same, so PHAs with expired DUNS numbers will have less than 2 years to obligate the funds.